bradleyleopold/Leovaria.Extensions/README.md

 var date = new DateOnly(2024, 03, 01);
 return date.AddFortnights(1); // Produces DateOnly instance of 03/15/2024.
 ```

+For more examples view the test directory for this at: https://github.com/bradleyleopold/Leovaria.Extensions/tree/937bb03a8dd0ff93da6deb6c1f3ed35c1e383ee9/Tests/Leovaria.Extensions.DateOnlyExtensions.Tests

 ## String Extensions (Coming soon)

 More to come on this package soon.